onefam/msgraph-sdk-android-msa-auth-for-android-adapter/README.md

 #### 2.1.1 Create a new application in Application Registration Portal

-In the [Application Registration Portal](http://apps.dev.microsoft.com/) Create a new application for the converged endpoint, which will function with both MSA and AAD accounts.
+In the [Application Registration Portal](http://apps.dev.microsoft.com/) create a new application for the converged endpoint, which will function with both MSA and AAD accounts.

+At the top of the app registration page note the Application Id value.
+This is the _client id_ we'll use in your code later on.

 #### 2.1.2 Add a mobile application platform to the application

-Once the application has been created add platform, selecting the `Mobile Application` option.
-This will create a new Mobile Application with a redirect url of `urn:ietf:wg:oauth:2.0:oob`.
+Once the application has been created select 'Add Platform' in the Platforms section and then select the `Mobile Application` option in the dialog that appears.
+This creates a new mobile application with a redirect url of `urn:ietf:wg:oauth:2.0:oob`.

-**Note:** Make sure you scroll to the button of the page and hit the Save Button to save your platform changes.
+**Note:** Make sure you scroll to the button of the page and hit **Save** to save your platform changes.

 ### 2.2 Set your application Id and scopes

-Note that your _client id_ should look like `00000000-0000-0000-0000-000000000000`.
+In the `getClientId()` method shown below , replace the `<client-id>` placeholder with the Application Id value found on your app's registration page.
+It has this format: `00000000-0000-0000-0000-000000000000`.

+In the `getScopes()` method, add all the Microsoft Graph permission scopes your app needs.
+You can find a complete list of all available permission scopes [here](https://graph.microsoft.io/docs/authorization/permission_scopes).

 ```java
 final IAuthenticationAdapter authenticationAdapter = new MSAAuthAndroidAdapter() {